 A very important sequel to research in this area comes from analysing this barrier in the organizational context (Ward and Wolf Wendel, 2006).
 As a consequence of qualitative interview-based research, the two authors have reached the conclusion that life is not experienced in a similar manner in all types of universities.
-If research-oriented universities mostly lack policies supporting women in this respect, (although women working in these universities have taken the job requirements as such), comprehensive, prestigious universities have much higher standards, since an employee is expected to be equally productive in their teaching activities, in their research activities and in providing specific services.
-In order to obtain a promotion, a member of staff has to be a fulltime employee, to have had a steady trajectory in their career and to be active in the domain of research (Carrington and Pratt, 2003).
+If research-oriented universities mostly lack policies supporting women in this respect, (although women working in comprehensive, prestigious universities have much higher standards, since an employee is expected to be equally productive in their teaching activities, in their research activities and in providing specific services.
+In order to obtain a promotion, a member of staff has to be a full-time employee, to have had a steady trajectory in their career and to be active in the domain of research (Carrington and Pratt, 2003).